Photo: NICK WAGNER, MBR / TNS

 Image 1 5

-The Texas Supreme Court has temporarily blocked Harris County from sending mail-in ballot applications on Wednesday to all of the county’s voters.
+The Texas Supreme Court has temporarily blocked Harris County from sending vote-by-mail applications to all of the county’s registered voters.

-Paxton states that the mailings are a “blatant violation” of Texas election laws, because the applications are only reserved for voters who are 65 and older or disabled voters.
+Paxton stated that the mailings are a “blatant violation” of Texas election laws, because the applications are only reserved for voters who are 65 and older or disabled.
 Earlier this year, the Texas Supreme Court ruled that the fear of contracting COVID-19 does not qualify as a disability.

 After the Texas Supreme Court’s order to stop Harris County, Hollins commented on the decision, emphasizing that the plan to send the mail-in ballot applications is still in the works.